wpmethods/live-chat-wpmethods/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display live chat floating icons (WhatsApp, Messenger, Telegram) on your WordPress site.
+Display live chat floating icons of any social media like WhatsApp, Messenger, Telegram, etc on your WordPress website.

 == Description ==
 Bring your website to life with interactive, floating social icon and chat icons that keep you connected with your audience — anytime, anywhere.
 This lightweight and customizable plugin allows you to add WhatsApp, Messenger, Telegram, Skype, and more as stylish floating icons on your site.
 Whether you're offering customer support or just want to stay in touch, this plugin makes it effortless for users to reach you in one click.